thesupersaurabh/IMDBies/README.md

 ## About the Creator

-IMDBies is a project by [Saurabh](https://github.com/thesupersaurabh) and ChatGPT.
-We hope you enjoy your movie time!
+IMDBies is a project by [Saurabh](https://linkedin.com/in/thesupersaurabh).
+I hope you enjoy your movie time!

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements